 As you can’t track output, the only way to verify an agent is in the correct AUX state is to physically observe them.

-For this reason, most contact centres seem to restrict to five AUX codes.
+For this reason, most contact centres seem to restrict themselves to a maximum of five AUX codes.

 Some key tips: